OH2LAK/RPi-StreamDeck-Controller/README.md

+> [!NOTE]
+> This program is just in its baby steps.
+Only basic communication between the controller and StreamDeck and behavior control of the buttons have been implemented.
+> Next task is to implement the support for all kind of actions based on button press.

 # Python StreamDeck Controller for Raspberry Pi Zero W

 A Python script to control a StreamDeck device with customizable button styles and actions.
 The controller is to sit in a Raspberry Pi Zero W miniature computer which can be attached to the back of the StreamDeck device.